DiarmaidMcDonald/Project-1/README.md

 # Heroes of Ireland

-Heroes of Ireland is a website that gives you historical facts surrounding Irish heroes, in particular on this page, James Connolly.
+Heroes of Ireland is a website that gives you historical facts surrounding Irish heroes, in particular this page, James Connolly.
 It will give you a timeline of his life up until his execution in 1916.
-There is gallery section that will allow you to view some images and quotes from him.
-Finally, a quiz page that will allow you to enter a draw with a chance to win a trip to Kilmainham Gaol, where he along with other men were executed.
+There is a gallery section that will allow you to view some images and quotes from him.
+Finally, a quiz page that will allow you to enter a draw with a chance to win a trip to Kilmainham Gaol, where he along with other men was executed.

 ![screen-sizes.png](../Project-1/assets/images/screen-sizes.png)